-School district Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+School district foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, additional ODE adjustments for fiscal year 2020 are not finalized.
-As a result, the impact of future FTE adjustments on the fiscal year 2020 financial statements is not determinable, at this time.
-Management believes this may result in either an additional receivable to, or a liability of, the School District.
+As of the date of this report, ODE adjustments for fiscal year 2021 are finalized.
+As a result, the net impact of the FTE adjustments on the fiscal year 2021 financial statements was a liability of the School District.